 geometry optimization.
 Make sure to deselect "frozen

-atoms" in the calculations dialogue.
+atoms" in the calculations dialog.

-- A word ab coordinates
+- A word about coordinates

 While the simplest coordinate system for geometry optimization